 Iowans have come to know that their senior U.S. Senator is accessible, conscientious, honest, hardworking, and always on-the-job.
 Iowa taxpayers appreciate Senator Grassley’s tight-fisted grip of the federal purse strings.

 He works to put the lid on federal spending, restore limited government and make government work for the people, not the other way around.

-With 34 years of service in the United States Senate, Chuck Grassley has cultivated broad public policy expertise and earned key leadership assignments.
+Chuck Grassley has cultivated broad public policy expertise and earned key leadership assignments.
 Policymaking from these influential committees can make a difference in the everyday lives of Iowans.

 From agriculture to taxes, health care, education, renewable energy, foster care, public infrastructure, and trade, Chuck Grassley gives Iowans a big voice at the policymaking tables in Washington, D.C.

 In January, Senator Grassley was tapped to serve as chairman of the powerful Senate Judiciary Committee.

 A farmer from Iowa, Senator Grassley is the first non-lawyer to lead this big-league committee.
 It has legislative and oversight jurisdiction of the criminal justice system, intellectual property and immigration.

 In just 12 months, the Republican leadership got to work on the people’s business, restored the functions of the committee system and legislated and debated amendments on the floor of the U.S. Senate.